The Seton's of Meldrum Descent

 m.
 Elizabeth Cockburn of Cedar.

-((a)) Robert Seton, of Menie. (also spelt Seaton and Seatton).
-In 1719 Robert brought a process of reduction [anullity] and improbation against Alexander Kerr of Menie and Patrick Smith of Inveramsay, the wadsetters [mortgage-holders] of the lands of Menie (Meanie); the wadsetters in defense, attacked his title.
+((a)) Captain Robert Seton, of Menie, Lieutenant Governor of Blackness Castle. (also spelt Seaton and Seatton).
+An Officer in the 3rd Regiment of Scots Guards, in 1719 he brought a process of reduction [anullity] and improbation against Alexander Kerr of Menie and Patrick Smith of Inveramsay, the wadsetters [mortgage-holders] of the lands of Menie (Meanie); the wadsetters in defense, attacked his title.
 This led to a long series of legal processes; the final judgements of the Lords of Council and Sessions in 1726 seem to renounce both Seton's title and the wadset valid.
 The legal case continuing as late as 1757.

 (((1))) Robert Seton, commonly called "of Mexico", left a memorandi regarding the mining of gold in Belhelvie in the late 17th century.
 Died during the Darien Scheme c.
 1698-1700, sp.